gitlabhq/gitlabhq/doc/gitlab-geo/database.md

 1. Configure PostgreSQL to listen on network interfaces

     For security reasons, PostgreSQL does not listen on any network interfaces by default.
-However, GitLab Geo requires the primary and secondary nodes to be able to communicate over a common network.
+However, GitLab Geo requires the secondary to be able to connect to the primary's database.
 For this reason, we need the IP address of each node.

     To lookup the interface IP address of the primary, on the primary execute: